jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### Future implementations

-In the future as my skills grow i would like to implement the following features:
+In the future as my skills grow I would like to implement the following features:

 - A downloadable PDF version of the menu
-- Create a functioning newletter
+- Create a functioning newsletter
 - Add a back up arrow button to the footer to provide the user with a quick and easy way to navigate back to the top of the page

 ## Testing